 This permission is needed for MetaShare to be able to create terms.

-The reason that the permissions are granted twice is because MetaShare needs these permissions in two authentication modes:
+The reason that some permissions are granted four times, e.g. “Have full control of all site collections”, is because MetaShare needs these permissions in two authentication modes as well as for both SharePoint Online and Microsoft Graph APIs:

 - App-user authentication